FrancisYu2020/Distributed_Gossip_Membership/README.md

 # MP2-hangy6-tian23 Distributed Group Membership

 ## Description
 A Go distributed group membership with a ring topology.
 The failure detection is achieved by monitoring 4 successors in the ring and check the ack from the successors pinged.
 We choose 4 successors to monitor since three simultaneous daemon fail can happen and we want to ensure the completeness of the failure detection.
 Introducer will introduce a joining node to all other members in the ring system.

+The branch main is for the demo and branch test_fp1, test_fp2 are branches for experimenting with the false positive rate.
 This project is implemented by hangy6(Hang Yu) and tian23(Tian Luan).

 ## Installation